-Your organization’s daily operations depend on connections – to your clients, your vendors, and your staff.
-In the Internet of Things (IoT) era, this also means that every new connection you make is another endpoint that needs to be secure.
+Your organization’s daily operations depend on connections: to your clients, vendors, staff, and other parties.
+In our era of the Internet of Things (IoT), this also means that every new piece of hardware connected to your network is another endpoint that needs to be secure.

-How Does Endpoint Detection and Response Work?
+What Is Endpoint Detection and Response (EDR)?

-EDR solutions work by first monitoring endpoint security and recording that data in a central platform for later analysis.
-This platform is usually in an integrated dashboard or software that provides tools for simplifying said analysis.
-Once the events are analyzed and prioritized for risk, your information security team can decide what endpoint protections will work to reduce attack vectors across all potential devices.
+EDR solutions work by monitoring endpoint security, orchestrating data collection through endpoint telemetry, and then recording that data in a central platform for later analysis.
+This platform may provide an integrated dashboard or software visualization tools for analyzing endpoint activity across all endpoints.

 What Are the Key Components of EDR Security?

-The key components of EDR security are:
+The critical components of EDR security are:

 - Analysis.
 Finally, the best use of the data collected from continuous monitoring of endpoint detection is to understand what it all means.
 Analysis and research of endpoint security data will allow you to take action against emerging cyber threats.

-Improve Your Threat Intelligence With ZenGRC
+Improve Your Threat Intelligence With RiskOptics